Section One - Future literacy

 Future literacy

-That is why there are people everywhere that try to predict the future.
-For example, at the University of Southern California, where they try to predict the near future.
-They believe predicting the future is science not magic (see additional materials).
+That is why people everywhere try to explore futures.
+For example, Fontys University of Applied Science is educating students to do trend and futures research, and the University of Southern California is trying to explore the near future.
+They believe predicting the future is science, not magic (see additional materials).

 But there is also another reason to learn to think about the future.
-The idea is that if you can envision the future, you will be better able to design or evaluate technology.
-Imagining the future in order to make better decisions in the present.
+If you can envision futures, you can better design or evaluate the technology.
+Imagining the future to make better decisions in the present.
 That is why more and more people state that we should be future literate.
-This takes practices.
+This takes practice.

 Maybe we can't become The Hulk, but we can go to the gym.